blacklightpy/vaultofknowledge/Salafi Jihadism.md

 - Islamic State of Iraq
 	- Formerly Al-Qaeda in Iraq
 - Lakshar-e-Taiba
+	- From Pakistan
+	- They are followers of Ahl-e-Hadith, a South Asian salafi jihadist group
+- Ahl-e-Hadith
+	- They are a South Asian group
+	- They justify jihad with the Quranic ayah 2:216, which states:
+		- "Fighting has been made obligatory upon you ˹believers˺, though you dislike it.
+Perhaps you dislike something which is good for you and like something which is bad for you.
+Allah knows and you do not know."
+		- But this is the ayah taken out of context, like all Jihadist groups do.
+Specifically, this was written for a time of war, when the Arabs were being under threat from the Quraysh tribes of Mecca.
+This ayah was to give them hope for war.
+It also had verses requiring them to protect all the civilians who have made peace with them, or taken refuge with them, and also c
 - Al-Qaeda
 	- Basically less religiously trained, but global
 	- Compared to IS (Source: [IS vs Al-Qaeda](https://ctc.westpoint.edu/the-crisis-within-jihadism-the-islamic-states-puritanism-vs-al-qaidas-populism/)):